xyield/xrpl-encoder/README.md

 - ### Dependencies
   This tool relies on the [`github.com/xyield/xrpl-go/binary-codec`](https://github.com/xyield/xrpl-go/binary-codec) package.

-  However, you don't need to manually install it.
-Go will handle the dependencies for you thanks to the `go.mod` file in the repository.
+  However, Go will handle the dependencies for you thanks to the `go.mod` file in the repository.

 ## Installation